martintomas/reactive_observers/README.md

 end
 ```

-Class observers can become a bit tricky when initialization method is defined inside observer.
+It can be a bit tricky when classes with complex initialization process are transformed to observer - in such case, `notify` parameter is required which specifies how observer class is initialized

 ```ruby
 class TopicStatisticService